-By October 2022, the Company had concluded its partnership with GAM as planned, retiring the last of its machines and containers.
-The Company tendered four of its containers from the North Dakota Mine to GAM in exchange for waived power and generator expenses at the conclusion of the partnership.
+By October 2022, in response to worsening bitcoin mining conditions and elevated power generation prices, the Company and GAM had concluded their partnership, retiring the last of the machines and containers.
+The Company tendered four of the GAM Containers to GAM in exchange for waived power and generator expenses at the conclusion of the partnership.
 The Company has relocated the remaining eight containers and all machines into storage until such time as they can be redeployed at a profitable site.